kobatonn/QuickLibrary/README.md

 ## Setting a library path
 1. Open settings on VSCode.
 (Press `Command + ,`)
-2. In QuickLibrary settings, set a path of library folder to "Library Folder".
+2. In QuickLibrary settings, set the path of a library folder to "Library Folder".

 ## Commands
 - `Command+Shift+i` - Save code (quicklib.save)